 A shining example

-To provide sleek, slimline and stylish installations, SharkBite has extended its range of innovative metal push-fit fittings to include a DZR brass Chrome Plated range.
+To provide sleek, slimline and stylish installations, SharkBite has extended its range of innovative metal push-fit fittings.
 Not only does this provide a great looking end result, the simple push-fit technology also enables a quicker, easier and neater installation compared to other traditional fitting methods such as compression.
 SharkBite fittings are also easily demountable, making maintenance and repairs more simple to do than ever before.

 Furthermore, the combined use of modern fitting technology with no plastering required to conceal pipes behind walls, makes front-of-wall installations readily accessible, naturally leading to easy and quick maintenance when required.
 This provides benefits for both plumbers and end-users when it comes to minimising downtime.